Register Allocation by

 Linear-scan register allocation can also be extended in an attempt to take into account the "holes" in the not-really-linear live ranges.
 This approach corresponds to the mathematical problem of bin packing.
 Perhaps surprisingly, one production compiler actually used this approach – DEC's GEM compilers for the Alpha architecture (the 'GEM' name used for the Alpha compilers actually relates to the RISC architecture which preceded Alpha at DEC, the PRISM architecture (PRISM and GEM, get it?) – it is often said that the AXP from the name Alpha AXP unofficially stands for Almost eXactly Prism).

 To learn more about graph coloring register allocation, Preston Briggs' PhD thesis is definitely the best place to start [Briggs1992].
-Briggs' dissertation gives detailed coverage of the entire graph coloring process, including many important real-world issues such as dealing with register pairs, the rematerialization problem, representations for the required data structures and so on (in his own words, it "basically beat the subject to death").
+Briggs' thesis gives detailed coverage of the entire graph coloring process, including many important real-world issues such as dealing with register pairs, the rematerialization problem, representations for the required data structures and so on (in his own words, it "basically beat the subject to death").
 For anyone actually implementing a graph coloring register allocator, Briggs' thesis is an absolute must-read.

 Register allocation is also covered in some detail in the book "Advanced Compiler Design & Implementation" by Steven Muchnick [Muchnick1997].